60558 Echeclus: Presence of gas

 In 2016, carbon monoxide was detected in Echeclus in very small amounts, and the derived CO production rate was calculated to be sufficient to account for the observed coma.
 The calculated CO production rate from Echeclus is substantially lower than what is typically observed for 29P/Schwassmann–Wachmann, another distantly active comet often classified as a centaur.

 Orbit

 Echeclus came to perihelion in April 2015.

 Centaurs have short dynamical lives due to strong interactions with the giant planets.
 Echeclus is estimated to have an orbital half-life of about 610,000 years.

+Physical characteristics

+Size and color

+Comparison of sizes, albedos, and colors of various large centaurs with measured diameters.
+Echeclus is shown in the bottom row, third from right.

+Echeclus measures approximately 60 kilometers in diameter.